cs123-stanford/cs123-stanford-2024/docs/schedule/labs/fall-24/lab-2.rst

 1. Record the end-effector positions for at the front right leg configurations.

 2. Compare these positions with the expected positions based on the physical dimensions of your robot.
+(Why are the numbers printed in the terminal so small?)

 3. If there are discrepancies, try to identify the source of the errors.
 It could be due to: